 Want more The Blacklist video scoop?
 Then be sure to check out the latest below!
-Meanwhile, remember to subscribe to CarterMatt on YouTube for some more news, and remember to check out the official playlist for some additional insight.
+Meanwhile, remember to subscribe to CarterMatt on YouTube for some more news.

 48 hours.
 Reddington was able to get a temporary stay, mostly so that he could be useful to the Task Force in attempting to track down dangerous assassin Bastien Moreau.
 He was able to over-sell some of his skills as a means to greater ensure that he was useful in the case.
 He did have some key information, at least in how Moreau was connected to a larger grand conspiracy — and so was the General Shiro storyline.
 The primary reason he was transferred over to the mental-health facility was so he could get additional information.
 It was all a ploy — shocker, since almost everything with this man is a ploy.
 He claimed he did not know the deep extremes of the conspiracy, which we had our suspicions on from the jump.